SuperDARN/pydarn/docs/user/install.md

 ## Installing for Development

-pyDARN default github branch is on `develop` for quicker and easer development.
+pyDARN's default github branch is `develop` for quicker and easer development.

 It is encouraged to use [SSH keys in GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)